Skye and Scottish Terrier

 Scottish Terriers c 1900

-The Scottish Terrier on the other hand was developed to work in the softer earths of the hedgerows of Aberdeen on the eastern side Scotland.
-As this work required great power in small compass, a short very strong body was sought.
 The harsh double coat helped protect it from any adversaries he may encounter, while the undercoat protected him from the cold.
-Then, like the development of modern Fox Terrier, over the next century and a half, the coat gradually changed as he developed into the modern Scottish Terrier we know today.
+Then, like the development of modern Fox Terrier, over the next century and a half, the coat and general conformation was gradually modernized as he developed into the modern Scottish Terrier we know today.

 The Legend of Greyfriar's Bobby